John-Tuesday/messy-diet/README.md

 ## Regarding the Code

 This is an exploratory android and compose project.
 As such, there is an unfortunate lack of uniformity in conventions of style, technique, and architectural design.

-This project currently primarily uses Dagger Hilt for DI, but it also makes use of Kodein DI in the core:remote:food-data-central Gradle module.
+This project currently primarily uses Dagger Hilt for DI, but it also makes use of Kodein DI in the core:remote: food-data-central Gradle module.
 This was done as to experiment with Kodein.
 The plan is to unify the whole project under one DI framework (either manual, hilt, or Kodein).

+For a mocking framework, this project uses Mockk.